 It was hard to find a Whole30 BBQ Sauce modification that worked because the Whole30 does not allow for any additional sweeteners including coconut sugar or maple syrup.

-Thankfully, natural sweetness needed for BBQ sauce is still there with the use of fresh stone fruit.
+Thankfully, the natural sweetness needed for BBQ sauce is still there with the use of fresh stone fruit.

 The base is a stone fruit purée, which is a great way to get the color and consistency of traditional Carolina-style sauce without ketchup, which contains nightshades and added sugar.